Pomax/socketless/README.md

 ## Server API

 Server instances are created using `const server = factory.createServer(https?)`.
+All Server API functions must have `client` as their first argument, which will be automatically supplied by `socketless` when routing calls.

 ### Properties

-- `clients`, an array of Client representations, allowing calls to client API functions as `[await] this.client.namespace.functionName(data)`.
+- `clients`, the "list of clients" representations, allowing broadcasts to all clients using `[await] this.clients.namespace.functionName(data)`.

 ### Methods